 Old Louisville Kentucky is the historic district and neighborhood making up the largest preserved district.
 It maintains the highest concentration of stained glass windows in the United States.
 Old Louisville spans forty eight city blocks and used to be home to some of the wealthiest residents in Kentucky.
 Unfortunately, the Great Depression caused many of the homes to be transitioned into boarding houses.
 Those that survived the Depression were affected the Ohio River Flood of 1937 which drove most of the others out.

 Originally referred to as the Southern Extension, the area was established by Victorian style houses from the 1850s to the 1920s.
-Added to the National Register of Historic Places in 1984, many Kentucky residents now reside in the ancient homes which are now mostly apartment style homes after renovations.
+Added to the National Register of Historic Places in 1984, many Kentucky residents now reside in the ancient homes which are now mostly apartment style homes after renovations carried on by the drywall partition contractor.
 The area also features the largest collection of pedestrian only streets in the United States.
 Old Louisville also maintains some of the largest collections of ghosts and spirits in the United States.

 Often showing orbs and other unidentifiable objects in photos, visitors to Old Louisville see lights, shadows and apparitions regularly.
 Some of the neighborhood houses seem to have more activity than others, but even just a casual stroll down the stress will usually result in paranormal activity of epic dimensions.